insorker/yori-vue/README.md

 ## Install

-> There is no guarantee that the latest version is the final version, but it may be the stable version.
+> There is no guarantee that the latest version is the final version, but it may be a stable version.
 >
 > The project is currently in development stage and will be released on npm after development is completed.